This post was last updated on November 16th, 2011 at 06:42 pm

 Last week I began my ECMP 355 course with largely freshman pre-service teachers.
 My usual introduction to my course reminds them that they are the winners of education.
 They were successful students because they were largely compliant and knew how to survive and thrive in a system that values a "mind your own business" style of learning.
 Do what you're told, when you're told to, and you'll be fine.
 Learning isn't very self directed in this system.
 Students wait to be told what to learn.

 I'm trying to get them to consider something new.
 I truly believe that the best coaches in sports aren't usually the best athletes.
-They are often the bench players, backups and lesser known players who end up becoming the best coaches because they truly understand and can break down the subtleties of the game.
-Understanding not only how … Read the rest
+They are often the bench players, backups and lesser known players who end up becoming the best coaches because they truly understand and … Read the rest

 It’s that time again when we get busy calculating grades to determine the winners and the losers.
 I realize few if any teachers think of it that way but to many, that’s how it comes across.
 You can argue that it’s simply a celebration of hard work and excellence.
 Maybe.
 Maybe not.